unicef/hope-payment-gateway/docs/src/index.md

 # Payment Gateway

 The Payment Gateway is a component to perform integration between MIS and FSPs, through web API.
-Each FSP can have a different way to interact with the payment gateway with though strategy pattern.
+Each FSP can have a different way to interact with the payment gateway though strategy pattern.

 ## Repository